riak/riak.github.io/docs/using/reference/custom-code.md

 ---
 title: "Installing Custom Code"
 id: managing_ref_custom_code
+slug: custom-code
+sidebar_position: 11
 ---

-Riak supports the use of Erlang named functions in compiled modules for [pre/post-commit hooks](/riak/kv/2.2.3/developing/usage/commit-hooks), and MapReduce operations.
+Riak supports the use of Erlang named functions in compiled modules for [pre/post-commit hooks](/docs/developing/usage/commit-hooks), and MapReduce operations.
 This doc contains installation steps with simple examples for each use case.

-Your developers can compile [custom erlang code](/riak/kv/2.2.3/developing/usage/commit-hooks), which they can send to you as a *beam* file.
+Your developers can compile [custom erlang code](/docs/developing/usage/commit-hooks), which they can send to you as a *beam* file.
 You should note that in Erlang, a file name must have the same name the module.
 So if you are given a file named `validate_json.beam`, do not rename it.